AI Visibility Services for Marketing Agencies: Offering Guide

 You need three layers:

-Layer 1: The AI Visibility Platform.
-This is the tool that runs your prompts against ChatGPT, Gemini, Perplexity, Claude, and Google AI Overviews, and records which brands are mentioned, in what position, with what sentiment, and from which sources.
+Layer 1: The AI Visibility Platform This is the tool that actually runs your prompts against ChatGPT, Gemini, Perplexity, Claude, and Google AI Overviews.
+It records which brands are mentioned, in what position, with what sentiment, and from which sources.

 Many agencies use Google Looker Studio because it connects directly to most AI visibility platforms via API and integrates with Google Sheets.